code-423n4/moonwell-bug-bounty/README.md

 [⚡️ **Project**: Please insert any valid information around scope and severity criterias here]

 **Websites and Applications**

-- DOM-based or reflective XSS issues in the frontend
-- Content redressing issues in the frontend
-- Cross-site request forgeries leading to bad security impacts for end users
-- Improperly disclosing confidential user information such as email address, phone number, physical address, etc.
-- Domain takeover for moonwell.fi or app.moonwell.fiSubdomain takeover
+- Domain takeover for moonwell.fi or app.moonwell.fi Subdomain takeover

 The payout for smart contract vulnerabilities depends on the amount of funds at risk due to the vulnerability.
 This, will be determined by the maximum value of funds at risk in the impacted contract(s) at the time of report submission